amedeos/amedeos.github.io/_drafts/2023-01-19-Using-ebpf-on-OpenShift-quick-and-dirty-way.md

 ```

 ### Conclusion
-This is a quick and dirty way to run eBPF on your OpenShift cluster, but you can build your bpf-ocp image for your Cluster(s), publish it / them to your registry and for example deploy it as DaemonSet on all your cluster nodes.
+This is a quick and dirty way to run eBPF on your OpenShift cluster, but you can build your bpf-ocp image for your Cluster(s), publish it / them to your registry, and for example, deploy it as DaemonSet on all your cluster nodes.